Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Evaluating separation and center estimation in simulated data

 \subsection{Ribbon separation performance}

-For each simulation scenario and each of three input maps (simulation truths and two sets of messier constructed maps), we applied the proposed map partitioning method described in \textbf{Section \ref{separation}}.
+For each simulation scenario and each simulated input map, we applied the proposed map partitioning method described in \textbf{Section \ref{separation}}.
 For comparison, we also implemented the ribbon separation methods proposed in \citet{Reisenfeld2021}.
+Both algorithms performed ribbon separation in the correct working rotational frame.
+For the proposed ribbon separation approach, separation was repeated across 63 combinations of mask tuning parameters, with the final separation obtained as a weighted combination of the best 25\% of separations according to our goodness of separation heuristic.
 We used a multi-faceted approach for assessing ribbon separation performance, including visual inspection of separated maps (\textbf{Section \ref{vis1}}); percent error, correlation, and weighted interval score \citep{Bracher2021} comparing separated GDF map estimates and simulation truths (\textbf{Section \ref{acc}}); ribbon skewness for separated ribbon maps and simulation truths; and visual comparison of estimated ribbon morphology (\textbf{Section \ref{skewsims}}).
 Additional evaluations are provided in \textbf{Supp.
-Section D}. \\ We calculated the weighted interval score for pixel $i$ using the equation:
+Section E}.
+Bias, correlation, WIS, and coverage diagnostics are provided using maps in the ribbon-centric rotational frame, and complementary diagnostics calculated in the ecliptic rotational frame are provided in \textbf{Supp.
+Figure E8}.